If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 What walking in the light actually looks like

-It means honesty before God and honesty with the right people.
+Walking in the light means honesty before God and honesty with the right people.
+This includes:

-It means naming temptation honestly without confusing it with identity.
+- Naming temptation honestly without confusing it with identity.

-It means naming behavior honestly without softening it.
+- Naming behavior honestly without softening it.

-It means refusing to let shame become your name.
+- Refusing to let shame become your name.

-It means accepting repentance as a real turning, not just a burst of regret.
+- Accepting repentance as a real turning, not just a burst of regret.

-It means accepting sanctification as a real process, not a promise of instant simplicity.
+- Accepting sanctification as a real process, not a promise of instant simplicity.

-It means letting brotherhood get close enough to help.
+- Letting brotherhood get close enough to help.

 Walking in the light is where freedom starts becoming real.